-Looking at latest insights from research on multidimensional poverty measurement, Ni-cole Rippin (German Development Institute) stressed that the Multidimensional Poverty Index (MPI) developed by the Oxford Poverty and Human Development Initiative - OPHI in cooperation with UNDP has been a great leap forward as it gives information on the incidence and intensity of multidimensional poverty.
+Looking at latest insights from research on multidimensional poverty measurement, Nicole Rippin (German Development Institute) stressed that the Multidimensional Poverty Index (MPI) developed by the Oxford Poverty and Human Development Initiative - OPHI in cooperation with UNDP has been a great leap forward as it gives information on the incidence and intensity of multidimensional poverty.
 However, she pointed out that it neglects crucial information on inequalities among the poor themselves.
 Rippin presented a Correlation Sensitive Poverty Index (CSPI) based on a weighting scheme to differentiate between degrees of poverty severity.
 This index is intended to reflect the distribution of multidimensional deprivations within a society.
 Moreover, Rippin argued that to the CSPI permits circumventing one of the two cutoffs the MPI relies on and which have been criticized as being arbitrary.

-In her presentation, Sabina Alkire (Director of the Oxford Poverty and Human Development Initiative - OPHI) underscored the various advantages of the MPI such as its decomposability by region and its comparability across time by region and indicator.
-She also referred to poverty dimensions currently excluded from global poverty measurement due to lack or incomparability of data.
+In her presentation, Sabina Alkire (Director of the Oxford Poverty and Human Development Initiative - OPHI) referred to poverty dimensions currently excluded from global poverty measurement due to lack or incomparability of data.
 Among these 'missing dimensions' she included employment, security, freedom of choice, and empowerment.
-Alkire underscored the urgent need to gather more information on these deprivations until 2015 when a new goal system is to be defined.
-Finally, she suggested developing an internationally comparable measure integrating various post-2015 goals which would accompany a more detailed dashboard of single goals, targets and indicators.
+Alkire underscored the urgent need to gather more information on these deprivations.
+Only when all relevant dimensions of poverty are reflected, would poverty measures be able to adequately inform policymakers' decisions.

 In the discussion, a broad consensus appeared that the current system can undermine accountability and ownership.
 The most important numerical targets within the framework of the MDGs were considered unrealistic for the poorest countries when interpreted as countryspecific goals.
 One central issue was the problem of data availability.
 Moreover, the need for comparable data on a global level, the importance of national preferences, capacity building and owner-ship were repeatedly raised.
 As the five main areas of tension the following trade-offs were mentioned: